biswa2210/my-site/README.md

 [![Generic badge](https://img.shields.io/badge/contact%20me-facebook-blue)](https://www.facebook.com/biswarup.bhattacharjee.5811) [![Generic badge](https://img.shields.io/badge/visit%20my%20projects%20-github-brightgreen)](https://github.com/biswa2210)

 ## About :point_down:

 This is a simple introductory page of BISWARUP BHATTACHARJEE made by himself.
 This page conveys my skills which are programming and liking spicy dishes.
 This page also contains some of my contact details like Facebook or GitHub account or email.

 ## LINK : :point_right: https://biswa2210.github.io/my-site/

 ## Purpose :point_down:

 I have made this to enlist my skills and by this page people can know my qualities.

 ## Importance :point_down:

  This page shows my skills and contact details.
-So, it is good way to get in touch with people .
+So, it is good way to get in touch with people.

 ## Folder Structure :point_down:

 ```bash
 my-site
    ├── index.html